OnixTech/Onixtech/README.md

 # Hi there, I'm Luciano

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Full Stack Web Developer.

-- 🔭 Check out my VS Code course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning JavaScript & React
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2022 Goals: Achieve deep knowledge in the languages learned and continue learning about AWS.
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to do sports Runnign, swimming, gym.
+Play guitar / drums
-- 😻 Check out the NFT collection I created: [CodeCats](https://opensea.io/collection/codecats?search[sortAscending]=true&search[sortBy]=PRICE&search[toggles][0]=BUY_NOW)

 ### Connect with me: